-We recorded no cost of revenue for the three months ended March 31, 2023 and 2022.
+We recorded no cost of revenue for the three months ended June 30, 2023 and 2022 and the six months ended June 30, 2023 and 2022.
 If our development efforts in respect of our current pipeline of product candidates are successful and result in regulatory approval, we expect our cost of revenue will increase in relative proportion to the level of our revenue as we commercialize the applicable product candidate.
 We expect that the cost of revenue will increase in absolute dollars as and if our revenue grows and will vary from period to period as a percentage of revenue.